 Daily HR compared: Samsung Galaxy Watch 5 (left) and Garmin Epix 2 (right)

 Delving into data like continuous heart rate, we found that continuous heart rate data and resting heart rate insights at time 1-2BPM out from Garmin's reliable tracking, though, on some occasions, resting heart rate felt abnormally low.

 Blood oxygen tracking during sleep: Samsung Galaxy Watch 5 (left) and Oura Ring 3 (right)

-The Watch 5 can also continually track blood oxygen levels, and we compared data insights with the Oura Ring 3 during the sleep period and Samsung's smartwatch did suggest blood oxygen levels had dropped at times overnight.
+The Watch 5 can also continually track blood oxygen levels, and we compared data insights with the Oura Ring 3 during the sleep period Samsung's smartwatch did suggest blood oxygen levels had dropped at times overnight.
 On-the-spot readings against a pulse oximeter also indicated lower blood oxygen levels, as well.

 We put the body composition analysis to the test against a set of Garmin smart scales to see how data like weight, body fat and skeletal muscle matched up.
 You still need to input your current weight to use this feature, and we found measurements like BMI and skeletal muscle mass similar but not identical to readings from a set of scales.

 The way you'll use the ECG sensor and blood pressure monitoring remains the same, requiring Samsung's Health Monitor app to access them.
-You take an ECG reading by placing fingers on the electrodes hidden in the top physical button.
+You take an ECG reading by placing your fingers on the electrodes hidden in the top physical button.
 After that, it will classify the measurement.
 We compared readings to a clinical-grade pulse oximeter, and the readings were very accurate on the whole.

 Blood pressure monitoring still requires calibration with a cuff-style blood pressure monitor, though, and you'll be notified when that calibration has expired in the Health Monitor app.